bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 NOTE: _The session ID is a 32-character random hex string._

 The session ID is generated using `SecureRandom.hex` which generates a random hex string using platform specific methods (such as OpenSSL, /dev/urandom or Win32) for generating cryptographically secure random numbers.
-Currently it is not feasible to brute-force Rails' session IDs.
+Currently it is not feasible to brute-force Quails' session IDs.

 ### Session Hijacking